Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 Some streets might be challenging for inexperienced mountain drivers, but you are okay to drive here in general.

-The old town is car-free, but you can either park your car by the paid parking space in front of the city walls (where the cruise ships arrive/depart) for about 1€ an hour, or you can park farther away (about a 10-minute walk from the old town) for free.
+The old town is car-free.
+You can either park your car by the paid parking space in front of the city walls (where the cruise ships arrive/depart) for about 1€ an hour, or you can park farther away (about a 10-minute walk from the old town) for free.

-BY PLANE: But you can also arrive by plane at Tivat, which is just a few kilometers away from Kotor.
+You can also arrive by plane at Tivat Airport, which is just a few kilometers away from Kotor.
 From there, you can take a bus to Kotor.

 How to Get Around Kotor For One Day +